ian-mcdevitt/dndplayerwiki/Enna's-Journal,-July-10th.md

 * Oz started building a bridge (and by building asked Frostmantle, a town carpenter)
 * Ideas about starting a trade route with other towns

-The three killed a fang of Yeenoghu (with the gnolls back at the temple).
+We killed a fang of Yeenoghu (with the gnolls back at the temple).
 The gnolls worship a very evil God, Yeenoghu, who likes killing things... this is why all the gnolls had to die.
 They tried to make nice, tried talking to them, they really did.
 They didn't listen.
 So they had to die.

 The tablets circle around a soft of iris and the beams of light would open a hole in the floor.
 We replace the missing piece to find a man dressed in white lying on the ground.